plpxsk/bert-qa/README.md

 # Run

 Run a demo fine-tuning script with test eval via `make demo`.
-See Demo below.

-Once you have fine-tuned weights, run Q&A inference like in `make infer`
+Then, run a demo inference with `make infer`.
+See "Demo" below.

 For full training and inference code recipes, see [Makefile](Makefile).